-Exploration Work Performed by MSA in 2014: The initial part of the first quarter was taken up by completion of internal data management and reporting with respect to the 2013 exploration program and planning/budgeting for the 2014 program.
-Also early in Q1 final analytical results were obtained for Q4 2013 work in the eastern part of the Pinto Property.
-Field work commenced with detailed mapping and channel sampling along proposed drilling sections in the Chita South Porphyry sector of the Chita Property.
-The second quarter work included additional mapping/sampling work, magnetometer surveying (including infill lines and expansion of coverage of the 2012 survey area), and completion of a 6 hole, 1122 meter HQ diamond drilling program at Chita South.
+Exploration Work Performed by MSA in the First Quarter of 2014: The initial part of the first quarter was taken up by completion of internal data management and reporting with respect to the 2013 exploration program and planning/budgeting for the 2014 program.
+Also early in Q1 final analytical

-The Minas de Pinto sector work was described in the 2014 Q1 MD&A and the reader is directed to that document for additional details at the Company's website www.minsud.com.
+The Minas de Pinto sector work was described in the press release filed January 30, 2014 and the reader is directed to that document for additional details at the Company's website www.minsud.com.

-The Chita South Porphyry Sector was the focus of most of the Minsud's exploration efforts in 2014.
+The Chita Porphyry Sector was the focus of most of the Minsud's exploration efforts in 2014.

-In May 2014 the Company completed a 6 hole, 1,122 meter diamond drilling program in the Chita South Porphyry sector of the Chita Valley Project.
+In May 2014, the Company completed a 6 hole, 1,122 meter diamond drilling program in the south Chita Porphyry sector of the Chita Valley Project.
 The program tested targets identified during the systematic multidisciplinary exploration program conducted in the sector in 2013 and more detailed work conducted in the first quarter of 2014.
-The drill holes tested a substantial zone of Cu-Ag-Mo-Au mineralized multi-stage vein systems and hydrothermal breccias in the southeastern border zone of the sector.
+The drill holes tested a substantial zone of Cu-Ag-Mo-Au mineralized multistage vein systems and hydrothermal breccias in the southeastern border zone of the sector.
 All 6 holes intersected substantial core lengths of mineralization at relatively shallow depth beneath the zone of surficial weathering and oxidation.
 See following table.
 Better Cu values are typically associated with the zone of supergene enrichment and the transition to primary mineralization at depth.